boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 The recent generation of sparse Mixture-of-Experts models has changed that.
 There are now several capable LLMs that comfortably fit within 16 GB of VRAM.

 The RTX 5060 Ti provides over 400 GB/s of memory bandwidth, compared with roughly 120 GB/s for the MacBook Air M4.
-Since LLM inference is largely memory-bandwidth bound, I expected approximately a threefold improvement in generation throughput.
+The substantially higher memory bandwidth suggested that decode throughput should improve significantly, although actual performance would also depend on model architecture, quantization, llama.cpp kernels and whether inference remained entirely on the GPU.

 From a practical point of view, this moves local LLMs from small experiments to tools that can be used productively every day.
 Running coding assistants and autonomous agents locally becomes genuinely feasible.